Spa and salon experts serve up solutions to bad hair days and other beauty oops!

 What to do when … Your eyebrows have been ambushed

 Either your regular waxer was just having a bad day or you went tweezer happy on yourself.
 Whatever the case, you’re now sporting a pair of misshapen or patchy eyebrows.
 Now what?

-“Bad brows happen,” says Natalie Stabb, lead aesthetician and makeup artist at Mozaik Skin & Body Studio in Scottsdale.
+“Bad brows happen,” says Natalie Stabb, lead aesthetician and spray tan artist at Hydrate Salon in Scottsdale.
 “I once had a client who accidentally shaved off half an eyebrow with hair trimmers.”

 Her solution to overly waxed or trimmed eyebrows is to reshape both brows and teach the client how to use an eyebrow pencil to fill in patches if necessary.
 In some cases, she uses a natural brow tinting dye to give brows a fuller appearance while they grow back in.

 “Over-plucking is a bad idea,” she warns.
 “In many cases, the hair doesn’t grow back and then you’ll want to consider a brow growth serum that works over time to regrow the hair.”

 Her final bit of advice is that in most cases, it pays to be patient and allow the hair to grow back naturally.
 Because hair grows in cycles, it might take a few months.
 Revisit your brow specialist every few weeks so he or she can clean the up and keep them in shape during the regrowth.